apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 This is **not** an official IBM documentation.
 Absolutely no warranties, no support, no responsibility for anything.
 Use it on your own risk and always follow the official IBM documentations.
+It is always your responsibility to make sure you are license compliant when using this repository to install IBM Cloud Pak for Business Automation.

 Please do not hesitate to create an issue here if needed.
 Your feedback is appreciated.

 Not for production use.
 Suitable for Demo and PoC environments - but with enterprise deployment.

+**!Important** - Keep in mind that the platform contains DB2 which is licensed with Standard Edition license available from CP4BA and it must adhere to the *Additional IBM DB2 Standard Edition Detail* in official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument (or its newer revision).

+**!Important** - Keep in mind that this deployment contains capabilities (the ones which are not bundled with CP4BA) which are not eligible to run on Worker Nodes covered by CP4BA OCP Restricted licenses.
+More info on https://www.ibm.com/docs/en/cloud-paks/1.0?topic=clusters-restricted-openshift-entitlement.

+**!Important** - Keep in mind that this deployment contains *IBM Daeja ViewONE Virtual Module for Microsoft Office* and *IBM Daeja ViewONE Virtual Module for Permanent Redaction* enabled which require additional licenses as per official license information at http://www-03.ibm.com/software/sla/sladb.nsf/doclookup/F2925E0D5C24EAB4852586FE0060B3CC?OpenDocument (or its newer revision).

 ## Benefits 🚀